About the role

 - You will hold the post from the start of July 2022 until the end of June 2023.
 You may decide to get involved a little sooner with handover meetings however there is no obligation.
 We can also be flexible if you are a PG student and are still studying during the summer

 - Hours are full time (37 hours per week) however there is a lot of flexibility and you will sometimes need to work outside of office hours in order to carry out your role

-- The role is normally based in the SSH building (3rd floor office) however LSESU staff and sabbatical officers have been working from home during the pandemic.
-We will continue to prioritise the safety of our staff and students as the situation develops
+- The role is normally based in the SSH building (3rd floor office) however LSESU staff and sabbatical officers have been working from home at points during the pandemic, and are currently working in a mixture of home and office working.